eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

    * - Data members
      - Description
    * - ``GuidPrefix_t guidPrefix``
-     - Is the RTPS unique identifier of the remote server DomainParticipant.
+     - Is the RTPS unique identifier of the remote server |DomainParticipant|.
    * - ``metatrafficUnicastLocatorList`` |br| ``metatrafficMulticastLocatorList``
      - Are ordinary ``LocatorList_t`` (see :ref:`LocatorListType`) where the server's |br|
        locators must be specified.
 At least one of them should be populated.